artisiole/Skin-Deep-Autosplitter/README.md

 # Skin-Deep-Autosplitter
 Simple Livesplit ASL autosplitter for Skin Deep.
 Supports autosplitting and load removal.
 Does not support fullgame autoreset as of right now.
+Currently only supports version 2025.05.05.2010, but will support more in the future.

 # Settings
 **Dont split when leaving vig_hub**